Jonathan Anastas: Music

-Advertising, marketing, and executive career
+Advertising career

-Interested in advertising since college, Anastas was director of interactive marketing at Saatchi & Saatchi in Los Angeles; he worked with Toyota when the company first started using the internet.
-After shifting his focus to brand marketing, he served as VP/head of marketing at Atari and as a senior marketing executive at Activision.
+Anastas was director of interactive marketing at Saatchi & Saatchi in Los Angeles; he worked with Toyota when the company first started using the internet.
+He later worked as VP/head of marketing at Atari and as a senior marketing executive at Activision.
 He was the chief marketing officer at LiveXLive Media and global CMO at Singapore-based ONE eSports before becoming the CEO of ClashTV in March 2023.

-Anastas's work has been recognized by publications including Silicon Alley Reporter, The Industry Standard, Adweek, and Ad Age.
-His campaigns have won EFFIES and Cannes Lions, among other awards.
-He has spoken at digital, mobile, content, gaming, and marketing conferences.
+Anastas's work has been covered in Ad Age and his campaigns have won EFFIES.